 We expect that most of our portfolio investments will take the form of securities that are not publicly traded.
 The fair value of loans, securities and other investments that are not publicly traded may not be readily determinable, and we will value these investments at fair value as determined in good faith by our board of directors, including reflecting significant events affecting the value of our investments.
-Most, if not all, of our investments (other than cash and cash equivalents) will be classified as Level 3 under FASB, or ASC 820 "Fair Value Measurements and Disclosures".
+Most, if not all, of our investments (other than cash and cash equivalents) will be classified as Level 3 under FASB ASC 820, "Fair Value Measurements and Disclosures".
 This means that our portfolio valuations will be based on unobservable inputs and our own assumptions about how market participants would price the asset or liability in question.
 We expect that inputs into the determination of fair value of our portfolio investments will require significant management judgment or estimation.
-Even if observable market data are available, such information may be the result of consensus pricing and/or quotes accompanied by disclaimers materially reduces the reliability of such information.
+Even if observable market data are available, such information may be the result of consensus pricing information or broker quotes, which include a disclaimer that the broker would not be held to such a price in an actual transaction.
+The non-binding nature of consensus pricing and/or quotes accompanied by disclaimers materially reduces the reliability of such information.
 We expect to retain the services of one or more independent service providers to review the valuation of these loans and securities.
-The types of factors that the board of directors may take into account in determining the fair value of our investments generally include, as appropriate, comparison to publicly traded securities including such factors as yield, maturity and measures of credit quality, the enterprise value of a portfolio company does business and other relevant factors.
-Because such valuations, and particularly valuations of fair value east prive companies, are inherently uncertain, may fluctuate over short periods of time and may be based on estimates, our determinations of fair value of our investments generally uncertain, may fluctuate over short periods of time and may be based on estimates, our determinations of fair value of our investments were materially higher than the values that we ultimately
+The types of factors that the board of directors may take into account in determining the fair value of our investments generally include, as appropriate, comparison to publicly traded securities including such factors as yield, maturity and measures of credit quality, the enterprise value of a portfolio company, the nature and realizable value of any collateral, the portfolio company's ability to make payments and discounted cash flow, the markets in which the portfolio company does business and other relevant factors.
+Because such valuations, and particularly valuations of private securities and private companies,